MKPasha/SQL-Analysis-for-Food-Delivery/README.md

 # SQL-Analysis-for-Food-Delivery
-I have used PostgreSQL to find some analysis from a given dataset:
+I have used PostgreSQL to find some answers from a given dataset:
 (A).
 All orders made in Taiwan.
 (B).
 Total Gross Merchandise Value (GMV) by country.
 (C).
 Find the top active vendors by GMV in each country.